sujato/drafts/general-introduction.md

 ### Saṁyutta (“Collection of Linked Discourses”)

-Whereas *nipāta* is quite generic, the *saṃyutta* has a more specific meaning: texts collected according to a similar theme or subject matter.
+Whereas the *nipāta* is quite generic, the *saṃyutta* has a more specific meaning: texts collected according to a similar theme or subject matter.
 The Saṁyutta Nikāya consists of 52 such collections.

 ### Nikāya or Āgama (“Division”)